DerGuru/The-Resonant/New Chapters/02 - Part2/02-Part2-12-Every_choice_has_weight.md

 *You're catastrophizing,* RAE said gently.

-**I'm planning for contingencies.**

-*You're worrying.
-There's a difference.*

-**Isn't worry just unproductive planning?**

-*Sometimes.
-But sometimes it's fear trying to protect you.
-And fear isn't always wrong.*

 Jason sat up, stared at the darkened ceiling.
 "I keep thinking about what Elyra said.
 About becoming exceptional.
 About being strong enough that Malvek can't just erase us."

 *And?*